Kay2dan/rw_test_scenario/README.md

 # Issues in the repo

-There are 2 issues in the repo.
+I am facing 2 issues in the repo.

 ## 1- dbAuth error